relicplay/moviedb_vanillajs/README.md

 > The apikey.json file was found, but it's empty.
 Please follow the step under *API-key* and add the proper code.
 >

+>
+> ### TypeError: NetworkError when attempting to fetch resource.
+>
+> You need to run index.html on a liveserver, for example via Visual Studio Code.
+>